CriticalStart-Microsoft-Services/AzureSentinelSolution-Defender-for-IoT/README.md

 # **Azure Sentinel Solution – Defender for IoT**

 Welcome to the Azure Sentinel repository!
-This repository our detections, exploration queries, hunting queries, workbooks, playbooks and much more to help you get started with using Azure Sentinel to secure your **IoT** environment and hunt for threats.
+This repository contains detections, exploration queries, hunting queries, workbooks, playbooks and much more to help you get started with using Azure Sentinel to secure your **IoT** environment and hunt for threats.